Metempsychosis -- full rpg ruleset -- work in progress

 Players and Monsters can deal BLEED damage

-Note that some bleeds apply directly to the BP.
+Note that some bleed attacks apply directly to the Body.
 These are called Wounds.
-Usually only worth a single point, their damage bypasses all DR.
+Usually only worth a single point at first, their damage bypasses all DR. Wounds can stack.
+Wound damage can also be derived from the degree of success of an attack that deals damage to the Body.

 Players and Monsters can deal MAGIC damage: